jonnonz1/nz-statute-book/acts/public/1978/securities-act-1978.md

     (ii) the material referred to in paragraph (a) with the amendments or replacement material amalgamated within it.
 (4) A failure to comply with this section does not invalidate regulations that incorporate material by reference.

-### 70AAD Acts and Regulations Publication Act 1989 not applicable to material incorporated by reference
+### 70AAD Application of Legislation Act 2012 to material incorporated by reference
-The Acts and Regulations Publication Act 1989 does not apply to material incorporated by reference in regulations or to an amendment to, or replacement of, that material.
+(1) Part 2 of the Legislation Act 2012 does not apply to material incorporated by reference in regulations or to an amendment to, or replacement of, that material.
+(2) Subpart 1 of Part 3 of the Legislation Act 2012 applies to regulations that incorporate material by reference.
+(3) However, nothing in section 41 of the Legislation Act 2012 requires material that is incorporated by reference in regulations to be presented to the House of Representatives.

 ### 70AAE Application of Regulations (Disallowance) Act 1989 to material incorporated by reference
-(1) Nothing in section 4 of the Regulations (Disallowance) Act 1989 requires material that is incorporated by reference in regulations to be presented to the House of Representatives.
-(2) Except as set out in subsection (1), the Regulations (Disallowance) Act 1989 applies to regulations that incorporate material by reference.
+[Repealed]

 ### 70AAF Application of Standards Act 1988 not affected
-Sections 70AA to 70AAE do not affect the application of sections 22 to 25 of the Standards Act 1988.
+Sections 70AA to 70AAD do not affect the application of sections 22 to 25 of the Standards Act 1988.

 ### 70A Fees and charges
 (1) The Governor-General may from time to time, by Order in Council, make regulations—